The Gates Cambridge Scholarship is one of the most generous international scholarships available. It covers the following costs:

 What is not covered

-Most costs are covered by the Scholarship but Gates Cambridge does not cover bench fees or the costs of scientific equipment or similar academic resources.
-The Trust expects such core course costs to be covered by the academic department at Cambridge.
+Most costs are covered by the Scholarship.
+However, Gates Cambridge does not cover bench fees, the costs of scientific equipment or similar academic resources; nor does it cover additional fees charged by departments for fieldwork, orientation activities, mandatory study trips, courses outside Cambridge or similar.
+The Trust pays the full University Composition Fee and therefore expects such core course costs to be covered by the academic department at Cambridge.”